frederikvig/nyum/_recipes/apple-cake2.md

 ---

-> Slide the pan into the oven and bake for 55 to 60 minutes, until the top of the cake is golden brown and a knife inserted deep into the center comes out clean; the cake may pull away from the sides of the pan.
+> Slide the pan into the oven and bake for 60 minutes, until the top of the cake is golden brown and a knife inserted deep into the center comes out clean; the cake may pull away from the sides of the pan.
 Transfer to a cooling rack and let rest for 5 minutes.

 ---